jkillingsworth/jkillingsworth.com/_posts/2020-09-12-minimizing-with-gradient-descent.md

 {% chart fig-07-target-pmfunc.svg %}

-These values can be represented symbolically as like this:
+These values can be represented symbolically like this:

 {% latex 1 fig-08 %}
     \begin{document}